Vijay-2021/oldenburg-roads-network/README.md

 # Overview

+Our final project uses the City of Oldenburg Road Network Dataset from https://www.cs.utah.edu/~lifeifei/SpatialDataset.htm.
+The format of the edges dataset for the Oldenburg Road Network is a file containing four space-separated values which represent the Edge ID, Start Node ID, End Node ID, L2 Distance, respectively.
+The format of the vertices dataset for the Oldenburg Road Network is a file containing three space-separate values which represent Node ID, Normalized X Coordinate, Normalized Y Coordinate, respectively.

 # Github Organization

+## Presentation Video
+You can find our presentation video here: (todo)

+## Code
+Our code follows a very similar structure to the CS225 MPs.
+### data folder
+Inside the data folder, you can find the dataset we used for our project as well as the datasets we used to test our algorithms.
+Our custom datasets tests specific edge cases in our algorithm implementations.

+### entry folder
+Here you can find the `main.cpp` file that used to create the main executable for our program.

+### includes folder
+Here you can find the custom data structures we used in our algorithms.
+For example, it contains the disjoint sets and priority queue we use A* Search Algorithm and Kruskal's MST.
+This folder also contains our CSR format graph implementation and a data manager class that is used to load data from the input files into our graph implementation.

+### lib folder
+The `lib` folder holds our implementation for all three algorithms we chose for our project in the `team-proposal.md`.

+`BFS.hpp/BFS.cpp`: A BFS class that has a function to perform a BFS traversal (and returns a map of distances from the first node to all the other nodes) and a function that counts the number of components on an input graph using BFS.
+To use the functions, create a BFS object and call the functions with a graph object.

+`AStar.hpp/AStar.cpp`: (todo)

+`Kruskals.hpp/Kruskals.cpp`: (todo)

+`Node.h`: Holds a Node struct that is used in A*

+### tests folder
+All the test files can be found under this folder.
+Each test file tests our algorithms against the original dataset (or a subset of it) and our own custom datasets that can also be found in the `data` folder.

+### Other Files
+Our README.md, results.md, team-contract.md, and team-proposal.md can be found in the base directory of the repo.
+They contain our documentation and deliverables for our project.

 # Usage
 The files in this repository can be ran in the CS225 Docker environment.